rweekly/rweekly.org/about.md

 title: About
 ---

-## Weekly Updates From the Entire R Community
+## Weekly Updates from the Entire R Community

 ### Join the Group

 Join us to keep the history of the entire R community, and you will be able to edit this repo.

 Take the [survey](https://docs.google.com/forms/d/1WdCjXvWJ1tDSlZNJAroGWCWcqqDjRMAF2VNnZCfn14g/viewform) right now.

+If you are not accepted at first, please do not be discouraged.
+Create some pull requests to interact with us to let us know more about each other!

 ### Pull Requests